groundedsage/VeganBN-website/README.md

 * is accessible & usable in a delightful way by the blind, colour blind, contrast sensitive, people with poor literacy skills and poor motor skills
 * is fast, meaning the site is downloaded and usable within 2 seconds never more than 3 seconds
 * is semantic for search engines and future AI assistants
 * use as much modern browser technology as possible for future proofing.
-To avoid negative experiences only use features with 80% browser usage or more unless it provides significant improvement in speed, bloat reduction or aesthetic.
+To avoid negative experiences only use features with 80% browser usage or more unless it provides significant improvement in speed, bloat reduction, aesthetic or has an immediately obvious reason it will become an anti-pattern.
 Polyfill anything that is less than 80%.

 ## Current Status